DWTW321/CatVim/README.md

 ## Status

-This project is really early in it's lifespan.
+This project is really early in its lifespan.
 There is a lot of cleaning up and improvement to be done.

 ### Todo

-- Improve config so that it is easily reproducable on various computers and opereating systems and build an auto install script.
+- Improve config so that it is easily reproducible on various computers and opereating systems and build an auto install script.
 - Improve README and add documentation.
 - Add useful comments to the config files.
 - Make a website.